vichugo23/kickstarter-analysis/README.md

 ### Purpose
 The overall analysis is composed of kickstarter campaigns launched from various countries.
 The campaigns vary in categories such as food trucks, television series, music, and much more.

-The chart below shows musical kickstarter campaigns launched throughout the year.
-May and June had a much higher success rate than the campaigns launched in the later months.
 ![outcomes based on launch date](https://user-images.githubusercontent.com/110702997/185024477-285ec222-a0d9-40f1-a2fc-01585f7f7b17.png)

 The campaigns that had extremely high fundraising goals have a trend of not meeting their goal as shown in the chart below.